rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 3.8.17 ####
+#### 3.8.18 ####
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix upload dir filter, fix video max height in lightbox, fix shortcode issue with album uploader.
+Filter for media action text, updated getid3 lib to latest version.

 ## Sponsors ##